po-khmel/ansible-postgresql-backup/README.md

 usegalaxy-it.postgresql_backup
 =========
-The role creates daily and weekly cron jobs to do a PostgreSQL dump that will be stored on the backup server and cleans up old backups.
+The role creates cron jobs to do a PostgreSQL dump daily and weekly.
+The backups will be stored on the backup server.
+Old backups are cleaned.

 Requirements
 ------------